lathashree01/LlamaClinicalRE/README.md

 ## Contact

-For any queries, please open Github issue.
+For any queries, please open a GitHub issue.